mainwp/mainwp/readme.txt

 = 2.0.25 - 8-20-2015 =
 * Added: New message showing how many actions performed and the time it took with a Brag button
-* Added: Option to remove message and brag button to Settings --> Dashboard Options
+* Added: Option to remove the message and brag button to Settings --> Dashboard Options
-* Fixed: Bug with the filter manage sites by available update with ignored items
+* Fixed: Bug with the filter manage sites by an available update with ignored items

 = 2.0.24 - 8-17-2015 =
 * Fixed: Compatibility issue with WordPress 4.3